Last Updated on: 21st October 2023, 09:15 pm

 How Did People Sleep Before There Were Beds?

-The concept of a bed can be traced back some 23 million years to the Miocene period.
+The concept of a bed can be traced back 23 million years to the Miocene period.
 Humans didn’t yet walk the Earth in this era, so we can thank our simian ancestors for devising the concept of a bed.

 Apes were believed to gather and compile plant material to increase comfort during sleep.